earthly/ebook-creator/contents/1_makefile_tutorials.md

 The `make` tool automates compilation of the software from the source code.
 It won't repeat a step if none of its prerequisites has changed, thus saving you time and resources.

-In this article, you will learn how to write a simple Makefile and learn about important components of `make`, including variables, pattern rules, and virtual paths.
+In this chapter, you will learn how to write a simple Makefile and learn about important components of `make`, including variables, pattern rules, and virtual paths.
 You will also see some examples of using `make` with different technologies.

 ## The Makefile